 fighting I mean sharing it nicely all week.
 They had a lemonade stand earning $42 and decided to pool the money to buy another wand.
 Like that is going to go well…

-My crafty 8 year old got online and found many different sets of instructions on how to make a wand.
+My crafty then 8 year old got online and found many different sets of instructions on how to make a wand.
 The other kids shook their heads and said “no!”
 She begged me to help her make one.
 Since I had just about everything I said sure, and we got started.

 You will need: